-Similar to Ultimate Member, WPForms is a drag and drop form builder which allows you to create custom registration forms.
+Similar to the first two, WPForms is a drag and drop form builder which allows you to create custom registration forms.

 Whilst the basic version of this plugin is free, you’ll need to pay for the pro version in order to access their user registration add-on.